 You may also update the Chameleon manually using ChaCo or chacocmd, you can find the required files in the UPDATE directory.
-(See chapter 7.5.2 Flashing a Core)
+(See chapter 6.5.2 Flashing a Core)

-4. First Aid - If something goes wrong
+3.3.
+If something goes wrong

-First, don't panic:)

-There is no way to "brick" the Chameleon by updating, installing an additional core, or wrong programming.
-The Chameleon might not start, but it can always be fixed by updating with a valid FPGA core image.
+First, don't panic:) There is no way to "brick" the Chameleon by updating, the Chameleon might not start, but it can always be fixed by updating with a valid FPGA core image.
 In case updating using UPDATE.PRG failed (please report this), re-try updating via USB (see 3.2 Updating via USB above).